rsucasas/heroku-java-client/README.md

 | *lib/heroku-deploy-0.5.4-SNAPSHOT.jar*      |  heroku-deploy module jar    |

 #### How to run the tests?
-1. set the environment property HEROKU_API_KEY with the value of a valid user client
+1. set the environment property HEROKU_API_KEY with the value of a valid heroku user (something like *'X1234X5X-12X3-12X3-123X-XX1X2X3X4XX6'*)
 2. run the tests